launchbadge/sqlx/FAQ.md

 ### How can I do a `SELECT ...
 WHERE foo IN (...)` query?

-In 0.6 SQLx will support binding arrays as a comma-separated list for every database, but unfortunately there's no general solution for that currently in SQLx itself.
+In the future SQLx will support binding arrays as a comma-separated list for every database, but unfortunately there's no general solution for that currently in SQLx itself.
 You would need to manually generate the query, at which point it cannot be used with the macros.